Faisal-atiq3/care-hospital-website/README.md

 <li> Patient Care, Hopital Service, Surgery Pakages,Dignostic Services,Cardiac Services,Health Checkup Pakages services are available</li>
 <li> IN website we show has some specilaist doctors</li>
 <li> users can register and login </li>
+<li> users can  see service feture in details when then click details button </li>